Theobragstad/basic-blockchain/README.md

 ### How to run
 - Download or clone this repository and navigate to the folder in the terminal
-- Compile: in lieu of a make file, you can run the following from the home directory
+- Compile: in lieu of a makefile, you can run the following from the home directory

 g++ -std=c++20 components/Block.cpp components/Blockchain.cpp components/Transaction.cpp components/sha256.cpp app/main.cpp
 - Run: ./a.out